Our approach to sustainability

 We have an important role to play not just in our economy but in promoting sustainability and diversity.
 Our culture of Simple, Personal and Fair places fair treatment at the heart of everything we do, underpinned by our well established nine behaviours.
 We will continue to ensure that our culture supports the delivery of the transformation objectives and our purpose to help people and business prosper.

-Our strategy is focused on four pillars, covering the social and environmental topics which are most important to our customers, shareholders, people and communities, and where we can have a real impact:
+Our strategy is focused on five pillars, covering the social and environmental topics which are most important to our customers, shareholders, people and communities, and where we can have a real impact:

 We’re proud to partner with Alzheimer’s Society with the ambition to become more digitally friendly for customers affected by dementia.